Santiago de Liniers, 1st Count of Buenos Aires: Second British Invasion

 Once the Banda Oriental had been secured, the British prepared the attack on Buenos Aires.
-They were aware that the city was prepared for the invasion, but the forces were greater than in the first one, 23 ships and 11,000 soldiers.
+They were aware that the city was prepared for the invasion, but their forces were greater than in the first one, 23 ships and 11,000 soldiers.
 John Whitelocke, leader of the British forces, moved to Buenos Aires next to the River.
 Liniers left the city to battle him, being defeated, but managed to retreat and return to Buenos Aires. Álzaga, assuming that Liniers had died, put his defense plans in motion, and the morale of the troops rose when Liniers returned alive.

 The British forced an entry into the city and encountered strong resistance, with many British battalions eventually being overwhelmed, while others tried to resist at strategic points.
 Whitelocke suggested a truce, which was rejected by Liniers, who also attacked the British ships within cannon range.
 Whitelocke's defeat was complete, and Liniers demanded that all British forces be removed from the territories of Viceroyalty, including the Banda Oriental, in no more than 2 months, as well as an exchange of prisoners.
 Whitelocke accepted the conditions and surrendered.